jabbett/abbett.org/_posts/2020-05-19-recipe-chicken-broccoli-pasta.md

 * 2 cloves garlic, crushed
 * 6 sprigs fresh thyme
 * 500g pasta
-* 1 large broccoli crown, cut into bit-size florettes
+* 2 large broccoli crowns, cut into bit-size florettes
 * Additional salt & pepper to taste

 1. In a large bowl, mix the corn starch, salt, and pepper.
 Toss chicken pieces in starch mixture to coat.